Boro23-wq/boro-blogs/content/blog/next/Image-component-nextjs.md

 ### Some Required Props

-`1. src`
+<u>1. src</u>

 Src is the path or URL to the source image.
-When using an external URL or when pulling out image from external source, you must add it to domains in next.config.js like so:
+When using an external URL or when pulling out the image from an external source, you must add it to domains in next.config.js like so:

 ```javascript
 module.exports = {